Transformations of lattice diagrams and their associated dotted diagrams: Dotted diagrams and their reduced diagrams

-\begin{theorem} Let $\Gamma$ be a dotted graph, and let $\Gamma'$ be a reduced graph of $\Gamma$ whose associated sequence of deformations satisfies the condition $\mathrm{(A)}$, and the sequence does not contain a deformation IV applied between a circle/loop component $C$ applicable of a deformation II/III and an arc of an overlapping region of $C$.
+\begin{theorem} Let $\Gamma$ be a dotted diagram, and let $\Gamma'$ be a reduced diagram of $\Gamma$ whose associated sequence of deformations satisfies the condition $\mathrm{(A)}$, and the sequence does not contain a deformation IV applied between a circle/loop component $C$ applicable of a deformation II/III and an arc of an overlapping layer of $C$.
 Then, $\Gamma'$ is uniquely determined up to local moves $\mathcal{E}$ and deformations I. \end{theorem}

-Let $\mathcal{R}$ be a deformation consisting of deformations I--IV satisfying the following property. \begin{enumerate} \item[(X)] Let $\Gamma$ be a dotted graph and let $\Gamma'$ be the dotted graph obtained from $\mathcal{R}$.
-Then, the number of dots of $\Gamma'$ is equal to or less than that of $\Gamma$, and the number of crossings of $\Gamma'$ is equal to or less than $\Gamma$, for any dotted graph $\Gamma$ applicable of $\mathcal{R}$. \end{enumerate} We call a deformation satisfying property (X) a {\it deformation X}.
+Let $\mathcal{R}$ be a deformation consisting of deformations I--IV satisfying the following property. \begin{enumerate} \item[(X)] Let $\Gamma$ be a dotted diagram and let $\Gamma'$ be the dotted diagram obtained from $\Gamma$ by $\mathcal{R}$.
+Then, the number of dots of $\Gamma'$ is equal to or less than that of $\Gamma$, and the number of crossings of $\Gamma'$ is equal to or less than $\Gamma$, for any dotted diagram $\Gamma$ applicable of $\mathcal{R}$. \end{enumerate} We call a deformation satisfying property (X) a {\it deformation X}.
 Then we have the following theorem; see Remark \ref{rem920}.

-\begin{theorem} For a dotted graph $\Gamma$, any sequence of deformations consisting of deformations X is finite.
-In particular, there exists a good reduced graph of $\Gamma$. \end{theorem}
+\begin{theorem} For a dotted diagram $\Gamma$, any sequence of deformations consisting of deformations X is finite.
+In particular, there exists a good reduced diagram of $\Gamma$. \end{theorem}